BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 # Mod Authors Guide

 ## Limitations
-Nothing is perfect, lets get the rough stuff out of the way before we start to possibly save you time incase this extension is not what you are looking for.
+Nothing is perfect, let's get the rough stuff out of the way before we start to possibly save you time incase this extension is not what you are looking for.
-- Unable to work with multiple workspaces in one vscode window
+- Unable to work with multiple workspaces in one VSCode window
-- Unable to edit pngs/dds in vscode (can resize, convert, generate atlas texture, and apply backgrounds to transparent pngs though)
+- Unable to edit pngs/dds in VSCode (can resize, convert, generate atlas texture, and apply backgrounds to transparent pngs though)
 - Buggy when having other folders within your workspace
-- Buggy when using multiple vscode windows (need to confirm)
+- Buggy when using multiple VSCode windows (need to confirm)
 - Possible lag due to folder/file size (need to confirm)
 - No references to base game uuids/handles (coming soon?)

-<sub>Being on this list doesnt guarentee that it will or will not be possible in the future.
+<sub>Being on this list doesn't guarentee that it will or will not be possible in the future.
 Just that it is unlikely</sub>

 ## Download Guide
 There are several ways to download the extension, but below is the easiest method.